uic17bsc1008/fastapi/README.md

-# Query related to SQLMOdel
+# Query related to SQLModel

 ### 1. Basic Selection.
 To start off, fetching all records from a table is straightforward: